Stand up for the facts!

 Since his comments, both McGuire’s and Spanberger political plans have been thrown in the air.
 A new redistricting map, submitted to the state Supreme Court for approval by a Democratic and Republican special master, placed each politician’s home outside of the 7th District.
 At this writing, Spanberger has not announced her plans.
 McGuire says he’ll wait for the political maps to be approved before making a decision.

 McGuire’s claim about soaring Virginia drug overdoses remains relevant, however.
-We fact-checked his statement and found the state has seen at least a 35% increase in drug deaths during the 12 months between April 2020 and April 2021.
+We fact-checked his statement and found the state has seen at least a 35% increase in drug deaths during the 12 months from April 2020 to April 2021.